Skip to content

 Who should request a consultation?

-New Jersey men with severe BPH symptoms, catheter dependence, repeated retention, a very large prostate, stones, bleeding, or a failed prior BPH treatment should ask whether robotic simple prostatectomy belongs in the comparison.
+New Jersey men with severe BPH symptoms, catheter dependence, repeated retention, a very large prostate, stones, bleeding, or a failed prior BPH treatment should ask whether robotic surgery belongs in the comparison.

 Sources